minuscorp/swift-typed-throws/SE-XXX Typed throws.md

   * Provide a better example for inferring `Error` conformance on generic parameters.
   * Move the replacement of `rethrows` in the standard library with typed throws into "Future Directions", because it is large enough that it needs a separate proposal.
   * Move the concurrency library changes for typed throws into "Future Directions", because it is large enough that it needs a separate proposal.
+  * Add an extended example of replacing the need for `rethrows(unsafe)` with typed throws.
 * Revision 2:
   * Add a short section on when to use typed throws
   * Add an Alternatives Considered section for other syntaxes